cudos-examples/dev-resources/get-tokens/README.md

 # How to get the CUDOS token - All the Ways, and how to get them to the Native Cudos Blockchain!

-So you want some CUDOS tokens?
+So you want some CUDOS tokens on Mainnet?
 This interactive guide is here to help!

 An important thing to understand is that there are two types of CUDOS token:
 1. The native CUDOS token on the Cudos blockchain, and
 2. The ERC-20 CUDOS token on the Ethereum blockchain.

-To get CUDOS tokens and get them to the Native Cudos Blockchain, click your preferred exchange:
+To get CUDOS tokens and get them to the Native Cudos Blockchain, click your preferred exchange (reach out in Discord if you have any issues!):

 **Native Token Centralised Exchanges:**
 - [AscendEX](./cex-native.md)